uoftgasa/uoftgasa.github.io/markdown/index.md

 		- 3+ Bedroom: $1600/month
 - **What type of rental housing am I interested in?**
 	- Toronto has 3 main types of rental housing: condos, apartments, and houses
-		- Condos: typically the most expensive, but with the most included amenities - buildings often have gyms or pools, and the unit itself will likely have a dishwasher, laundry machine, and air conditioning
+		- Condos: Typically the most expensive, but with the most included amenities - buildings often have gyms or pools, and the unit itself will likely have a dishwasher, laundry machine, and air conditioning.
+The level of maintenance varies by building - if you're considering a condo, identify the property management com
-		- Apartments: more affordable than condos, and typically more spacious as well, typically older buildings wi
+		- Apartments: More affordable than condos, and typically more spacious as well, typically older buildings
 - **What's my maximum commute time?**
 	- Check out [WalkScore's webapp](https://www.walkscore.com/score/50-saint-george-st-toronto-on-canada?utm_campaign=tilefooter&utm_medium=address_search&utm_source=padmapper.com) and click the pencil next to 'Commute to Downtown Toronto' to enter an new address and calculate commute times.
 - **What utilities am I prepared to cover in addition to rent?**